NickKarpowicz/LightwaveExplorer/README.md

   Although CUDA was the initial platform and what I use (and test) most extensively, I've added two additional languages for those who don't have an Nvidia graphics card.

-  One is in c++, with multithreading done with OpenMP.
+  One is in c++, with multithreading done with either with OpenMP or using C++ parallel execution policies.

   The other language is SYCL.
 This also allows the simulation to run on the CPU and should allow it to run on Intel's graphics cards, as well as the integrated graphics of many Intel CPUs.
 The same language should be able to run on AMD cards, but support for the DPC++ toolchain with the HipSYCL backend is quite new, and I don't have an AMD card to test it on.